A Uniform Rigid Rod Rests On A Level Frictionless Surface

 • Scenario 3: Impulsive Force (Sudden Impact): Imagine hitting the rod with a hammer.
 This creates an impulsive force, which is a large force applied over a very short period.
 The effect is to instantaneously change the linear and angular momentum of the rod.
 The subsequent motion will depend on the point of impact.

 • Scenario 4: Two Equal and Opposite Forces: If two forces of equal magnitude but opposite direction are applied at different points on the rod, the net force is zero, and the center of mass will not accelerate.
-However, there will be a net torque, causing the rod to rotate about its center of mass.
+On the flip side, there will be a net torque, causing the rod to rotate about its center of mass.
 This is known as a couple.

 The Importance of the Frictionless Surface: An Idealization